 There is a hidden benefit to Christmas no matter how garish.

 But that is the surface.
 There is a hidden benefit to Christmas which is no doubt why God doesn’t seem to mind the glitz and over consumption of it all.
 And that is because aside from Christmas, how would so many people, especially foreigners in distant isolated lands, without American television or in most homes the Internet as well, know about Christianity?

 No other religion has such a worldwide display.
 There is no birthday bash for Mohammed.
 Judaism has an interesting history with celebrations in September and October, but there is no glamour in it.
 Christianity alone takes a day off every year to recognize the birthday of someone very few people on this planet know anything about.
 The atheists join in the fun as well.

 The Bible is forbidden & Christians persecuted in many areas.

 Large swathes of the planet forbid the Bible or Christianity of any kind, some to the point of death or imprisonment.
 There are no religious bookstores or friendly church suppers where the curious can learn anything new.
 Even at the birth of Jesus the political leader, Herod, was so terrified of this infant that he slaughtered 6,000 baby boys in Bethlehem.
 Information about Jesus causes a reaction.

-What does a person in impoverished Yemen for example, think of the richest nation in the world taking a day off in December to spend money like crazy, eat a fabulous meal, and exchange costly gifts all because of some tiny baby born in the Middle East 2,000 years ago in a barn?
+What does a person in impoverished Yemen for example, think of the richest nation in the world taking a day off in December to spend money like crazy, eat a fabulous meal, and exchange costly gifts all because of some tiny baby born in a barn in the Middle East 2,000 years ago?